MAVeny426/3D_Models_App/README.md

  ## 🛠️ Technologies Used

- Frontend (frontend directory)
+ Frontend:

 - React: A JavaScript library for building user interfaces.

 - Vite: A fast build tool for modern web projects.

 - @react-three/fiber: A React renderer for Three.js, bringing 3D to React.

 - @react-three/drei: A collection of useful helpers and abstractions for @react-three/fiber.

 - Three.js: A JavaScript 3D library.

 - React Router DOM: For declarative routing in React applications.

 - Tailwind CSS: A utility-first CSS framework for rapid UI development.

  Backend (backend directory)